 Payment is made via the holiday-lettings booking system.
 A deposit of 25% will be charged on reservation, the balance to be paid 4 weeks before arrival.
 The damage deposit is requested by Holidaylettings at the same time as the balance and will be refunded after your stay.

-During medium, low (and occasionally high) season, lehgth of stay and changeover day are flexible, so please let us know if you have special requirements.
+During very high and high seasons, changeover day is Saturday, minimum stay 1 week .
+During mid and low seasons, weekend, short stays, and durations other than a week are very welcome and changeover day is flexible, so please let us know if you have special requirements.
 Please do contact us for further information and rates for shorter stays.

 Arrival is 16.00h -19.00h; if later please contact us so that we can make arrangements to welcome you accordingly.

 We try to ensure that we will be here to welcome you personally to"Le Pichet" and to be available to answer any questions you may have during your stay.
 However, due to commitments elsewhere there are inevitably times when we cannot do so, and in these instances we have an excellent couple who live in nearby Seix who will welcome you here on our behalf, and help and advise you if required, so you will be in very good hands.

 The Haut Couserans is a geographically small area at the southern end of Ariege, bordering on Spain.
 Ariege itself is part of the huge administrative region of Midi Pyrenees which stretches far from here to the department of Lot in the North, and which is far too diverse to describe in its entirety here.

 Miramont means “look up”, and from our garden you do, for your eye is irresistably drawn to the ridge on which stand the proud ruins of Charlemagne's Chateau de Mirabat.
 This itself means " look below",and again you do, from its heights to the valleys far below down which came the invading Moors…..............